WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 #### 35. U should now be at this point...
 ![POINT2](./pictures/45.jpg)

-#### 36. Take the Power - C13 cord, and the C14 to C5 and C7 splitter cord
+#### 36. Take the PPOWER - C13 CORD, and the C14 to C5 and C7 SPLITTER CORD
 ![SplitterCord](./pictures/46.jpg)

-#### 37. Connect the power cords C13, to the C14 of the splitter cord
+#### 37. Connect the POWER CORDS C13, to the C14 of the SPLITTER CORD
 ![SplitterCord2](./pictures/47.jpg)
 ![SplitterCord3](./pictures/48.jpg)

-#### 38. Place the cable assemblie on the bvackplate lik in the picter below.
-Pay attention to the orrientatien (spliiter cord upwards)
+#### 38. Place the cable assembly on the backplate like in the picter below.
+Pay attention to the orrientatien (SPLITTER CORD upwards)
 ![SplitterCord4](./pictures/49.jpg)

 #### 39. Then secure it with ZIP TIES!